spinnaker/spinnaker.github.io/reference/halyard/high-availability.md

 To add a [custom profile](/reference/halyard/custom/#custom-profiles) or [custom service settings](/reference/halyard/custom/#custom-service-settings) for this service, use the name `echo-scheduler`.

-### `echo-slave`
+### `echo-replica`

-The `echo-slave` service handles all operations of Echo besides the cron-jobs.
+The `echo-replica` service handles all operations of Echo besides the cron-jobs.

-This service's name when [configuring its sizing](/reference/halyard/component-sizing/) is `spin-echo-slave`.
-To avoid duplicate triggering, this service must be deployed with exactly one pod.
+This service's name when [configuring its sizing](/reference/halyard/component-sizing/) is `spin-echo-replica`.
+This service can be scaled to more than one pod, unlike the `echo-scheduler`.

-To add a [custom profile](/reference/halyard/custom/#custom-profiles) or [custom service settings](/reference/halyard/custom/#custom-service-settings) for this service, use the name `echo-slave`.
+To add a [custom profile](/reference/halyard/custom/#custom-profiles) or [custom service settings](/reference/halyard/custom/#custom-service-settings) for this service, use the name `echo-replica`.

 ## HA Topology